berry2012/berry2012/README.md

 - 👋 Hi, I’m @berry2012
-- 👀 I’m interested in everything DevOps Cloud Architecture ...
+- 👀 I’m interested in everything Cloud, DevOps, Architecture and Security...
-- 🌱 I’m currently learning Python
+- 🌱 Pythonistar ✨
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me: waleberry@yahoo.com
+- 📫 How to reach me: whaleberry@gmail.com

 <!---
 berry2012/berry2012 is a ✨ special ✨ repository.